gavinoriley/gavinoriley.github.io/README.md

     <main>
         <section id="about">
             <h2>What is this?</h2>
-            <p>Hamachi the Psychotic Killer is a platformer game where you play as Hamachi, a once-ordinary person now possessed by a demon with the influenced goal to kill innocent civilians, flee from the police, and collect their souls to empower the demons demonic fury.
-Eventually to become strong enough to take over the entire world.
-Sounds very dramatic huh.</p>
+            <p>Hamachi the Psychotic Killer is a platformer game where you control Hamachi, a once-ordinary individual now possessed by a demon.
+Driven by the demon's influence, Hamachi must slaughter innocent civilians, evade the police, and fuel the demon's demonic fury through bloodshed.
+As the demon's power increases, it aims to fully dominate Hamachi's mind and use him to conquer the world.
+Pretty intense, huh?</p>
         </section>
         <section id="trailer">
             <div class="video-container">